SmBe19/LD37/assetcreation/LD37Story.md

 1.2 & 2 “… I don’t know what to say”

 You:
-1.1 “That’s right.
+1.1 “Quite right.
 Lady, could you tell me about Room 51?”
 1.2 & 2 “His last words were about Room 51.
 Do you know what that is?”

 Maid: